-Conservation listings: Europe: no SPEC category (favourable conservation status in Europe, not concentrated in Europe) (BiE04) UK: amber (25-50% population decline) (BoCC3) Long-term trend: UK waterways: rapid decline Population size: 38,000 pairs in 2009 (APEP13: 1988-91 Atlas estimate updated using CBC/BBS trend)
+Conservation listings: Global: red (breeding population decline) Long-term trend: UK waterways: rapid decline Population size: 38,000 pairs in 2009 (APEP13: 1988-91 Atlas estimate updated using CBC/BBS trend)

 Grey Wagtails occur at highest densities along fast-flowing upland streams.
-WBS/WBBS shows a fluctuating population size along waterways, with a fall during the late 1970s and early 1980s from an initial high point in 1974, some increase since the late 1990s, and another recent fall.
-The species was moved from the green to the amber list in 2002, because of a 41% decline recorded between 1975 and 1999.
+WBS/WBBS shows a fluctuating population size along waterways, with a fall during the late 1970s and early 1980s from an initial high point in 1974, some increase since the late 1990s, and another steep drop around 2010.
 The BBS trend matches WBS/WBBS closely: there was an initial increase but since 2002 the trend has been steeply downward, especially in Scotland.
+The species was moved from the green to the amber list in 2002, and subsequently from amber to the UK red list at the latest review in 2015 (Eaton et al. 2015).

 The trends for Grey Wagtail are very similar to those for Leech & Barimore 2008).
 Nest failure rates have dropped substantially, and there has been linear increase in the number of fledglings per breeding attempt, suggesting that reduced survival is the likely driver of decline.
-Numbers have shown widespread moderate decrease across Europe since 1990 (PECBMS 2014a).
+Numbers across Europe have been broadly stable since 1980 (PECBMS 2015a).